Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 Everyone has their own vision of how Deus Ex should be, and while we can't promise to fulfill everyone, we hope to cover as many user scenarios as possible!

 ### Known issues:
-* Currently no uninstaller
+* Currently no uninstaller.
+To uninstall you can simply removed the subfolder created in your Deus Ex directory.
+Start menu shortcuts can also be manually removed, but they and registry settings won't redirect unless you reinstall Deus Ex.
 * Install is inefficient, taking about 3gb total to install.
 This includes the 1gb size of the installer.
-* UI Scaling options don't seem to function
+* UI Scaling options don't seem to function.
 * You may need to alt-tab out and back into the game on boot.
 At least with DX9 on some systems it displays only black at first.

 ***